 London Photography Diary is your online guide to London’s photography scene.
 It is a non-profit organisation and was set up in 2014 to provide easy access to all of London’s photography exhibitions and events by both established and emerging photographers.
 The Diary was conceived of and launched by Ashley Lumb, who acts as the Publisher, overseeing the delivery and development of all of the Diary websites (London, New York, and Berlin).

-Ashley is a photography historian and curator who has worked in London, Los Angeles, Sydney and is currently based in Oxford where she is working as a Researcher on the Henry William Fox Talbot catalogue raisonee at the Bodleian Library/Oxford University.
-Holding an M.Litt in the History of Photography from the University of St. Andrews, she has worked as a Curatorial Assistant at the British Museum and Autograph ABP, as a Researcher at the Macleay Museum in Sydney and as a freelance researcher at the Getty Museum, The Photographers’ Gallery, Royal College of Art, and Contemporary Istanbul.
+Ashley is a photography historian and curator who has worked in London, Los Angeles, and is currently based in Sydney.
+Most recently she was a Research Affiliate at the Bodleian Library/ Oxford University, working on the Henry William Fox Talbot catalogue raisonee.
+Holding an M.Litt in the History of Photography from the University of St. Andrews, she has also worked at the British Museum, Autograph ABP, Macleay Museum in Sydney and as a freelance researcher at the Getty Museum, The Photographers’ Gallery, and Royal College of Art.
 In the past four years she has curated 16 exhibitions both independently and with Hemera, the curatorial collective she founded in 2012.

 Bertha Wang – Editor

 Bertha is a MA student in Photography and Urban Cultures at Goldsmiths, University of London.
 She is passionate about photography and her photographic works mainly focus on identity issues and urban landscape.
 Graduated from the Department of Government and Public Administration at the Chinese University of Hong Kong, she is also interested in using photography to explore the impacts of different social interactions on urban cultures to portray the sceneries of urban lives in a versatile manner.